sagrimstad/IDATA2304_project_g02/protocol.md

 # Protocol
-This document describes the protocol used in the simulated greenhouse...
+This document describes the protocol used in the simulated greenhouse.
+The greenhouse consists of different actuators and nodes that detects changes in the environment inside the greenhouse.
+These actuators and nodes connect to different control panels that gets the information over the network and can see the different temperatures, humidity, etc. inside the greenhouse.
+From the control panels, one can operate these actuators and perform different task to change the different variables inside.

 ## Terminology
+Actuators, Nodes, control panel, server

 ## Transport
 This application uses TCP for its communication.
 TCP (Transmission Control Protocol)